nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Module List**: A list of all modules currently being tracked and stored in the CAP5BUDDY.
+* **CAP**: Calculate Cumulative Average Point, a grading number that rates academic level in NUS.

 --------------------------------------------------------------------------------------------------------------------